adben/emacs/README.rst

-EnigmaCurry's Emacs Config
+Adolfo Benedetti's Emacs Config
 --------------------------

-This is Ryan McGuire's (EnigmaCurry) Emacs Configuration.
+This is the Adolfo Benedetti's Emacs Configuration. based on Ryan McGuire's (EnigmaCurry) configuration

-You can find more about this environment at `Ryan's Blog <http://www.enigmacurry.com/category/emacs>`_.
+You can find more about Ryan' environment at `Ryan's Blog <http://www.enigmacurry.com/category/emacs>`_.